 The decision of the new premises needed to be made, and the choice was the venerable cinema of Soria Moria, built in 1928 at Torshov in Oslo.
 In this space, Cosmopolite was given the opportunity to expand to three stages, and after a refurbishment period Cosmopolite reopened on October 24, 2008.
 Since then, Cosmopolite has remained in the cultural castle at Torshov, and as of today, several concerts are helt weekley at both the main stage Cosmopolite as well as the club stage Belleville.

 We are proud to say that Cosmopolite's founder Miloud Guiderk has received numerous awards and honors over the years.
-In 2001, Miloud Guiderk was awarded the Oslo Jazz Festival Prize "for his idealistic dissemination of world music in general and jazz music in particular, for the upbringing and enjoyment of the capital's cultural audience".
+In 2001, Miloud Guiderk was awarded the Oslo Jazz Festival Prize, for, as the jury argued, disseminating music from across the world and jazz, an thereby educating and enriching the capitals audience.
 In 2008, he was named Knight of the First Class by the Royal Norwegian Order of St. Olav on the basis of his thoughtfulness and generosity and his work with music as a bridge builder in the integration of immigrants into Norway.
 In 2017, Guiderk was awarded the Cultural Council's Honorary Award, and the following year he was named Knight of the French Order of Arts and Literature (L'Ordre des Arts et des Lettres).
 The latter award is based on Cosmopolite's long-standing collaboration with the Institut français in Oslo, and his long-standing contribution to promoting French and Francophone music artists in Norway, including during the annual Francophone festival.